July 30, 2019

 So how do you create a double exposure image on a film camera?
 First, not all cameras are created equal, so you will have to read your camera’s manual to find out whether you can create a double exposure.
 For example, our Contax 645 and Pentax 645N both make it simple to create double exposures in camera, but we also have a Nikon N90s that does not.
 In order to create double exposures on that, we’d have to use a workaround like pre-exposing our film and rolling it back up to reshoot it, but using that process to create work hasn’t appealed to us and the way we like to create images.
 Maybe as a fun experiment later!

 On both the Contax and Pentax, there is a switch on the left side of the camera body that you flip to create a double exposure.
-Use the videos we made below to help you find them!

 - Flip the switch.